rhobernardi/Hermite_Curve/README.md

 - COMPILATION

-To compile the code, there is a Makefile included, just go to the folder with the codes and type the command:
+To compile the code, open a terminal, go to the folder and type the command:

-	$ make compile
+	$ g++ HermiteCurve.cpp -lglut -lGL -lGLEW -lGLU -o HermiteCurve

 **NOTE: make shure OpenGL 5.4 is configured correctly and all the libs used in the flags used in compilation are installed

-Now, just have to run the program, typing the command:
+Now, just have to run the program and follow the instructions above:

+	$ ./HermiteCurve

+There is a Makefile included that makes it easier, just go to the folder and type the command:

-	$ make run
+	$ make